Duke Ellington

 • He was awarded the French Legion of Honor in 1973.

-• The United States Post Office issued a Commemorative Stamp with his
+• The United States Post Office issued a Commemorative Stamp with his image on it in 1986.

 NYC Landmark Preservation Commission: 935 St. Nicholas Avenue